MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 > - This feature is available only when enabled by your administrator.
 More information: [Configure suggested email content in Outlook](suggested-replies.md)
 >
 > - The AI-generated content is just a suggestion.
 It is your responsibility to review and edit the suggested content to make sure it's accurate and appropriate before sending your email.

+## License requirements

+Capabilities mentioned in this article are available only to users with the Copilot for Sales Standard license.
+If you have the Copilot for Sales Premium license, see [Use Microsoft Copilot for Sales with Copilot in Outlook](outlook-better-together.md).

+## Ananomy of suggested content

 :::image type="content" source="media/anatomy.png" alt-text="Screenshot showing the numbered anatomy of the suggested content corresponding to the following table.":::